Treaty of Paris (1763): Reactions

 When Lord Bute rose to the position of British prime minister in 1762, he pushed for a resolution to the war with France and Spain since he feared that Great Britain could not govern all of its newly acquired territories.
 In what Winston Churchill would later term a policy of "appeasement", Bute returned some colonies to Spain and France in the negotiations.

 Despite a desire for peace, many in the British Parliament opposed the return of any gains made during the war.
 Notable among the opposition was former prime minister William Pitt the Elder, who warned that the terms of the treaty would lead to further conflicts once France and Spain had time to rebuild and later said, "The peace was insecure because it restored the enemy to her former greatness.
 The peace was inadequate, because the places gained were no equivalent for the places surrendered."
 The treaty passed by 319 votes to 65.

-The Treaty of Paris took no consideration of Great Britain's battered continental ally, King Frederick II of Prussia, who negotiated peace terms separately in the Treaty of Hubertusburg.
-For decades after the signing of the Treaty of Paris, Frederick II decried it as a British betrayal.

-Many Protestant American colonists were disappointed by the protection of Catholicism in the Treaty of Paris.
-Criticism of the British colonial government as insufficiently anti-Catholic and fear of the protections for Catholicism expanding beyond Quebec was one of many reasons for the breakdown of American–British relations that led to the American Revolution.
+Across the Thirteen Colonies, Protestant colonists were disappointed by the toleration granted to Catholicism in the Treaty of Paris.
+American colonists who had moved to Quebec were additionally displeased with the fact that French law was preserved in the lower courts there and that Catholics in Canada would be allowed to serve as jurymen.
+It has been suggested that this disappointment, as well as the 1763 ban on settlement in the newly acquired Indian territories beyond the Appalachian Mountains, might have contributed to the outbreak of the American Revolution.